 However, it is something that every software developer out there, big or small, needs to figure out sooner rather than later if they want to grow.

-Let’s get the obvious one out the way first.
-MS Project is a staple in the industry for good reason.
+Let’s get the obvious one out of the way first.
+MS Project is a staple in the industry for a good reason.

 If I had to summarize this tool in a single word, it would probably be “Organization.”
-The gist of Project is to give your team a place to write down all the tasks necessary for the advancement and completion of your projects.
+The gist of the Project is to give teams a place to write down all tasks necessary for the advancement and completion of projects.

 Now, this might strike some as a ludicrous oversimplification, mainly because you can do so much more with this tool, but I find reassurance in simplicity.